OrbitalC/tdep-tutorials/02_sampling/sTDEP/01_MgO/README.md

 ### Mixing configurations
 To improve the convergence, it is a good idea to precondition your self-consistent cycle.
 To do this, a simple approach is to use half of the configurations from the previous steps when computing the force constants, so that the force constants at step n is mixed with the results at steps n-1.
+We will explicitly see this in the [zirconium tutorial](../03_Zr) where this mixing is necessary to converge.

 ### Observe convergence
 Try to observe the convergence of the self-consistent process